carleondel/chicago-taxi-weather-pipeline/README.md

 python scripts/historical_weather.py
 ```

-This will download historical weather data from Open-Meteo and save it as a Parquet file locally.
+This downloads historical weather data from Open-Meteo and saves it as a Parquet file locally.

 ## Terraform